Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Numerical results

 A proposal is rejected if the Lorentzian triangle inequality is violated.
-In addition, it is rejected if the number of light rays at any vertex is different from $2$, which fits the intuition that at the boundaries of the tube there is only one lightcone within the tube region.
-With these constraints, the dynamical edges can still be either timelike or spacelike.
+In another model, one may also choose to reject a proposal if the number of light rays at a vertex is different from that of the flat configuration.
+However, in the symmetry-reduced box model the triangle inequality automatically implies the light ray number matching, so only the triangle inequality needs to be imposed.
+With this constraint, the dynamical edges can still be either timelike or spacelike.

-A lower bound $E_\text{min}$ is imposed on $\Re E_{\text{eff}}$ in the numerical integration for the holomorphic flow from $t=0$ to the designated flow time $t=T$.
+A lower bound $E_\text{min}=-10.0$ is imposed on $\Re E_{\text{eff}}$ in the numerical integration for the holomorphic flow from $t=0$ to the designated flow time $t=T$.
 If $\Re E_{\text{eff}}$ is too small the proposal will not be accepted.
 It improves the efficiency of the algorithm to simply truncate the integrator at the lower bound to move on to the next proposal.

-An upper bound $V_\text{max}$ on the total spacetime volume (absolute value of the Lorentzian volume) is imposed to prevent the Markov chain from running away when the chain does not find a peak region.
-In the cases studied the runaway only happens for the uninteresting cases with $T=0.0$.

-The numerical simulation is performed on a tube lattice in a symmetry-reduced setting (\cref{fig:tube}).
-The squared lengths of the top boundary are fixed at $\sigma_2$, and those of the bottom boundary are fixed at $\sigma_1$.
-The six remaining edges are dynamical, and they take the same $\sigma$.